dan-visioni/dan-visioni.github.io/_pages/publications.md

 {% include base_path %}

 Main Publications
-This is a list of publications lead by me, or from my research group, or from researchers I have directly mentored.

 ======
   <ol>{% for post in site.publications reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ol>

 Other Publications
-This is a list of other publications I have been involved with through collaborations.

 ======
   <ol>{% for post in site.publicationsothers reversed %}
     {% include archive-single-cv.html %}